solace-fi/solace-docs/docs/overview/start-here.md

 ---

 # Start Here
 Use this page to get started with everything you need to know about Solace.

+NOTICE: Solace has put on pause all the current products, including Solace Portfolio Insurance, Solace Native and $SOLACE token.
+More details on Solace V2 will be announced in December 2022. [<u>**Read more here**</u>](https://medium.com/solace-fi/solace-is-making-moves-1b0ae90aa383)

 ---